 Use such tricks, but do not make it completely robotic that you shift your focus from client satisfaction to just staying on the time track.

 - Take a few minutes at the start of the day to find gaps between appointments.
-If the gap is huge, call and check up with your following client if they are fine moving their appointment ahead by say, 15 mins.
+If the gap is huge, call and check-up with your upcoming client if they are fine moving their appointment ahead by say, 15 mins.

 B. Factor in equipment check and salon tidying up